SEG-JPEG: Simple Visual Semantic Communications for Remote Operation of Automated Vehicles over Unreliable Wireless

-It was observed that sub-200ms G2G latency can be achieved on reduced quality mobile networks, provided that the data rate of imagery is limited to less than the maximum throughput of the connection.
-A saturation point was established, above which the latency of the transmitted imagery continued to increase at a rate proportional to the increase in the data rate in relation to the throughput, similar to the cumulative delay effect observed by Fezeu et al\cite{fezeuTeleoperatingAutonomousVehicles2025}.
+It was observed that sub-200 ms G2G latency can be achieved on reduced quality mobile networks, provided that the data rate of imagery is limited to less than the maximum throughput of the connection.
+A saturation point was established, above which the latency of the transmitted imagery continued to increase at a rate proportional to the increase in the data rate in relation to the throughput, similar to the cumulative delay effect observed by Fezeu \textit{et al.} \cite{fezeuTeleoperatingAutonomousVehicles2026}.

-Greyscale JPEG imagery was observed to exhibit significantly less compression-associated distortion compared with low-latency optimised h.264 imagery, under extreme network conditions.
-This can be partially attributed to h.264 requiring more keyframes to meet the low latency requirements, reducing overall compression efficiency to the point where the motion updates needed to update subsequent frames are fragmented, resulting in distortion affects such as ghosting where objects in motion appear blurred or spatially dislocated (Fig.~\ref{fig:SideBySide}, right).

-By encoding salient information into greyscale imagery, SEG-JPEG represents an application of semantic communication which, rather than trying to reconstruct a visually accurate image \cite{huangSemanticCommunicationsDeep2023} at high computational cost, transmits a low quality image containing important road user information which can be easily interpreted by a remote operator.
+Under extremely poor network conditions, greyscale JPEG imagery was observed to exhibit significantly less compression-associated distortion compared with low-latency optimised h.264 imagery.
+The h.264 codec is based on inter-frame compression, where each frame observed by the RO is a reconstruction based upon a series of motion vector updates on top of occasional key-frames \cite{wiegandOverviewH264AVC2003}.
+As network quality reduces, frame updates are more likely to arrive with varying delay and/or missing information, resulting in an accumulation of frame mis-matches on the receiving end - causing distortion such as tearing and/or ghosting (Fig.~\ref{fig:SideBySide}, centre).
+SEG-JPEG uses frame-by-frame (intra-frame) compression, where each image observed by the RO is an independent frame, thus avoiding cumulative distortion artifacts (Fig. ~\ref{fig:SideBySide}, right).
+By encoding salient information into greyscale imagery, SEG-JPEG represents an application of semantic communication which, rather than trying to reconstruct a visually accurate image \cite{huangSemanticCommunicationsDeep2023} at high computational cost, transmits a low quality image containing important road user information which can be easily interpreted by a RO.

-It is envisaged that SEG-JPEG could operate as part of a smart, adaptive streaming system - where \textit{e.g.} high quality video is sent when bandwidth is available, and SEG-JPEG replaces poor-quality, high latency or visually inaccurate streaming as network quality worsens; facilitating robust, low latency communication between vehicle and remote operator on real-world, variable quality mobile networks, and thus significantly extending the Operational Design Domain of the vehicle.
+It is envisaged that SEG-JPEG could operate as part of a smart, adaptive streaming system - where \textit{e.g.} high quality video is sent when bandwidth is available, and SEG-JPEG replaces poor-quality, high latency or visually inaccurate streaming as network quality worsens; facilitating robust, low latency communication between vehicle and RO on real-world, variable quality mobile networks, and thus significantly extending the Operational Design Domain of the vehicle.